How to Help Someone With Marijuana Addiction

 - Decreased anxiety, initially.

 Many users will seek to replicate these feelings.
-Eventually, the user may develop a tolerance–means that higher qualities or quantities of the substance need to be ingested to produce the same high as when use of the drug first started.
-Attempting to overcome the phenomenon of tolerance with increasingly larger amounts of marijuana may place raise one’s risk for experiencing negative effects, as well as compound the intensity of said drug effects.
+Eventually, the user may develop tolerance—meaning that higher qualities or quantities of the substance need to be ingested to produce the same high as when use of the drug first started.
+Attempting to overcome the phenomenon of tolerance with increasingly large amounts of marijuana may raise a person’s risk of experiencing negative effects, as well as compounding the intensity of said drug effects.